rust11/decusc/README.md

-# DECUSC
+# DECUS-C
-DECUSC is a PDP-11 C compiler.
+DECUS-C is a PDP-11 C compiler and an early example of open-source software.

+I have been fixing bugs and adding minor functionality to the compiler since around 2004.

 A quick and tentative summary the state of the RT-11 compiler and runtime along with additions follows.

+I don't usually run the compiler under RT-11 so there may be teething problems.

+Let me know in [Issues] above if you have problems with the software.

 ## FILES

 ```
 /SRC	 Compiler, assembler, library sources
-DCC.DSK	 The RT-11 DECUSC runtime
+DCC.DSK	 The RT-11 DECUS-C runtime
-*.TXT	 Original DECUSC documentation
+*.TXT	 Original DECUS-C documentation
 ```

-## LINK COMMAND
+## INSTALLATION

-The LINK command no longer needs SUPORT.OBJ to be specified.

-	 LINK/BOT:2000 prog,objects,C:CLIB

-Use FLIB if a program uses floating point.

-	 LINK/BOT:2000 prog,objects,C:FLIB
+Copy the DECUS-C kit to a system disk or as a sub-disk.
+The instructions below assume DCC.SYS has been copied to the system disk.

+Unmapped system support is usually only feasible for RT-11/SB (or RT-11/SJ).

+	.mount ld: dcc c
+	.run c:cc c:hello/a
+ 	.link hello/exe:hello,c:clib
+  	.run hello

+For mapped systems (RT-11/XM etc):

+	.mount ld: dcc c
+	.vrun c:cc c:hello/a
+ 	.link hello/exe:hello,c:clib
+  	.run hello

 ## EIS SUPPORT
-The compiler and runtime are currently linked for EIS hardware.
-For machines lacking EIS support you can use the EIS emulator EI.SYS.
+The runtime is currently linked for EIS hardware.

+The EI.SYS driver provides an emulation for machines lacking EIS support.

+Installation for unmapped RT-11 systems (RT-11/SB, RT-11/FB):

 	.copy dcc:ei.sys sy:/sys
 	.install ei
 	.load ei

-The RT-11 bootstrap will automatically install EI.SYS if EIS hardware is missing.
+After rebooting only the LOAD command is required.

+The EIS emulator is only supplied for unmapped systems (RT-11/SB, RT-11/FB).

 EI.SYS is a driver I wrote back in the 1980s.

 ## FPU SUPPORT
-The DECUSC compiler does not include NOHARDWARE support for floating point.
-The FP.SYS driver provides an emulation.
+The DECUS-C compiler does not include NOHARDWARE support for floating point.

+The FP.SYS driver provides an emulation for systems lacking FPU support.

+Installation for unmapped RT-11 systems (RT-11/SB, RT-11/FB):

  	.copy dcc:fp.sys sy:/sys
+	.set fp sysgen
 	.install fp
+ 	.load fp

+Installation for mapped systems (RT-11/XM, etc):

+ 	.copy dcc:fpx.sys sy:/sys
+	.set fp sysgen
+	.install fp
-	.load ei
+ 	.load fp

+After rebooting only the LOAD command is required.

 FP.SYS is a DECUS driver written by Paul Lustgraaf.

-**DECUSC LIMITATIONS**
+## DECUS-C LIMITATIONS

 ```
 o Basically V7 Ritchie C